 A basketball player’s diet is high in carbs and low in fat.
-Most carbs should come from healthy foods such as whole grains, fruits, vegetables and milk to maximize vitamin and mineral intake.
-Lean red meat, skinless poultry, seafood or beans can help meet the daily protein needs.
-For heart health, include healthy fats such as olive oil, avocados, nuts and seeds.
+Most carbs should come from healthy foods such as whole grains, fruits, vegetables, and milk to maximize vitamin and mineral intake.
+Lean red meat, skinless poultry, seafood, or beans can help meet daily protein needs.
+For heart health, include healthy fats such as olive oil, avocados, nuts, and seeds.
 Aim to eat five to seven times throughout the day.

 Morning Meals and Snacks

-When training hard and heavy, it’s important to stay fueled throughout the day.
-A healthy high-carb breakfast meal to start the day right might include a whole-wheat bagel with scrambled eggs, with a banana and a cup of low-fat milk.
+When training hard and heavily, it’s important to stay fueled throughout the day.
+A healthy high-carb breakfast meal to start the day right might include a whole-wheat bagel with scrambled eggs, a banana, and a cup of low-fat milk.
 To keep energy levels up for those hard-working muscles, eat a snack a few hours after breakfast, such as a bowl of whole-grain cereal with low-fat milk or a cup of low-fat yogurt with an orange.

 Afternoon Meals and Snacks

 If the game or practice is three to four hours away, eat a lunch meal that is high in carbs and includes some protein.
 For example, try whole-wheat pasta mixed with broccoli, carrots, cauliflower, and shrimp with low-fat Parmesan cheese and a cup of orange juice.
 One to two hours before practice or a game, eat a low-fat, high-carb snack to get through, such as whole-wheat bread with jam or a banana with low-fat milk.

 Dinner: Eating for Recovery